 Although the originality of our skin tone is irreversible, but there still is a chance to improve it to a lighter tone with certain medications and treatments.

 Dr. Priti Shukla to guides you with some facts about skin colour, and some treatments that can help in improving the skin tone.

 Skin is the largest organ of the human body.
 It protects us from microbes and harmful elements, helps in regulating body temperature, and permits sensations like heat, cold and touch.

-The Epidermis: It is the outermost layer of the skin, which is water resistant and creates our skin tone.
+The Epidermis: t is the outermost layer of the skin, which is water resistant and responsible for our skin tone.